 My name is Rob Flynn and I am from Galway, Ireland.
 I acquired a BA in psychology from University College Dublin during which time I spent summers in Nice, France (2015) and New York (2016) working and travelling.
 Following my bachelor, I wanted to learn more about the fundamental underpinnings of many neurobiological diseases.
 To this end, I applied for the MSc in Fundamental Neuroscience at Maastricht University in the Netherlands.
 During this time I was introduced to a huge variety of topics, one of which was the fascinating area of epigenetics.
 Since my early years as an undergraduate, I bore an interest in schizophrenia.
 Accordingly, upon seeing the emerging body of research combining schizophrenia and epigenetic mechanisms, I wanted to become a part of it.
-As such, my supervisor pointed me to Jonathan Mill and Emma Dempster in Exeter who are doing work in just that!
+As such, I conducted a 9 month internship at the complex disease epigenetics group under the supervision of Dr. Emma Dempster.
+During this time I worked with CRISPR based cell models.
+I am now employed under Prof. Jon Mill as a research technician.
+Currently, my primary role is to carry out Illumina methylation arrays for many of our collaborators.
 Regarding hobbies, I am a drummer.
 However, sadly, my drum kit is in Galway so I will have to remain separated from it until I stop moving around constantly!
 Secondly, I enjoy sports and train in the sport of Olympic weightlifting.

 /wp-content/uploads/2015/06/Complex-Disease-Epigenetics-Group.png 0 0 Jonathan Mill /wp-content/uploads/2015/06/Complex-Disease-Epigenetics-Group.png Jonathan Mill2019-01-22 12:01:332020-02-27 10:09:17Rob Flynn